Binomial Plant Name: Philodendron ‘White Princess’ (Note: “White Princess” is a popular cultivar of the species Philodendron.)

 Philodendron ‘White Princess’ can be delicate in terms of its water requirements and sensitivity to environmental conditions.
 Care should be taken to avoid extremes in watering and exposure to harsh elements.

-How Hard is it to kill Philodendron White Princess?
+How Hard is plant to Kill?

 Moderately Hard to Kill